-Unexpended savings balances are refundable when a member leaves the Scheme.
+Unexpended savings balances are refundable when a member leaves the Scheme or when the member moves to the Primary option.

 Unexpended savings amounts are accumulated for the long-term benefit of members and interest is paid on credit balances.
 The Scheme ring-fenced the investment of the personal medical savings account funds in a separate Ninety One Plc Stable Money Fund.
 Actual interest earned on the investment has been allocated on a member level.